seanbradley/tf/README.md

 			"args": ["-e", "bash"],
 			"cwd": "/home/<your_username>"
 		}
+	'''

 ## VIRTUALIZATION (Windows)...

-Install Docker on Windows desktop...

 NOTE: We are not leveraging Docker for Tensorflow in these instructions.
-Including the following links for ancillary purposes.
+I am including the following links for ancillary purposes.
 You'll need it eventually.
+The following sets up Docker Desktop...

 [Docker Desktop](https://www.docker.com/products/docker-desktop/)